 OUR HISTORY

-The inspiration for the HelpMeSee campaign began in the late 1970s when Albert L. Ueltschi dedicated himself to fighting blindness in the developing world.
-He was convinced that training local ophthalmologists who remain in their own communities was the answer.
+The inspiration driving HelpMeSee’s mission began in the late 1970s when Albert L. Ueltschi dedicated himself to fighting blindness in the developing world.

 Want to learn more about HelpMeSee?